UniversalDependencies/docs/_jaa/index.md

 * The only suffix that may attach to a non-inflecting verb is the distributive suffix *-ri*.

+* Verbs may be transitive or intransitive, but most transitive verbs have an intransitive use.
+Intransitive verbs also can have a transitive use.
+These are cases of S=O and S=A.
+* There are two copular verbs, which are neither transitive nor intransitive.

 ### Nominalizers

 Tupinambá has many nominalizers with different functions.
 All but